-One thing about its camera performance that we noticed is that it has a slow pacing when used in burst mode, and while Asus claims the ZenFone 5Q to have a focusing time of three seconds, we don’t think that’s really the case.
+One thing about its camera performance that we noticed is that it has a slow pacing when used in burst mode, and while Asus claims the ZenFone 5Q to have a focusing time of 0.03 seconds, sometimes, that’s not really the case.
 We also noticed a slight delay when using its camera which is evident from the moment we press the capture button to the point that the image preview should be shown.

 For its front camera, the ASUS ZenFone 5Q takes justice to its 20-megapixel main front lens as it delivers natural-looking self-portraits even when taken in a dim-lit indoor setting.
 We didn’t like the beautification effect brought by the SelfieMaster app, though, as it looked too filtered.

 Here are some of the photos that we took using the ASUS ZenFone 5Q.

 Taken using the standard lens on a gloomy day.